Rights-Based Community Practice (RBCP) -

-In the RBCP approach, the means are as important as the ends: the right of low income people to participate in processes and decisions that affect their lives, as individuals and communities, is as important as gaining access to the rights themselves.
+In the RBCP approach, the means are as important as the ends: the right of low income people to participate in processes and decisions that affect their lives, as individuals and communities, is as important as gaining access to their social and economic rights.

 |Level||Disentitlement||Tools of Empowerment|

 |Individual||Expressed when people believe, act or feel that they do not deserve equal treatment, that benefits and rights do not apply to them, and that they lack the resources or capacity to stand up for themselves.||Tools and resources are both internal and external.
 Internally these can relate to personal power, self-confidence, trust and identity, which reflect inner strength and personal security.
 External resources include money, goods and services, legitimacy, information and status.|

 |Communal||Occurs when the majority of persons constituting the same reference group do not receive sufficient resources or are excluded from influencing decisions that affect their collective welfare.
 Disentitled communities are those wherein people are alienated from each other as well as from their institutions.
 It creates a context that fosters fundamentalism and violence.||Organizing around issues that unite people rather than issues that divide them, developing democratic, autonomous organizations.|